Archive for the ‘Other Information’ Category

 January:

- Initiated work on the Package Delivery Storage hut
+• Initiated work on the Package Delivery Storage hut.

 February:

-natural springs and topographical locations for a water pond to serve
+• With Army Corps of engineers, reviewed requirements for locating natural springs and topographical locations for a water pond to serve as a source for fire protection.

-repairing, a storage tank for as an alternative water source on
+• Began investigation with McGrady Fire Department on locating, repairing, a storage tank for as an alternative water source on premise for fire protection.

 March:

-accept rate increases and the exclusion of the gate from coverage.
+• Insurance proposal was accepted but with limited choice, we had to accept rate increases and the exclusion of the gate from coverage.

-dues of two years or more with phone calls and a formal letter with
+• Began pursuit of the HOA homeowners in arrears on annual HOA dues of two years or more with phone calls and a formal letter with the potential execution of more aggressive actions for seriously overdue owners.

 April:

- Investigated options for CMF HOA banking services.
-Selected Truist
+• Investigated options for CMF HOA banking services.
+Selected Truist after discussions and competitive proposals from other financial instructions with a strong presence in our area.

-operations account and a capital account.
-Plans are still to establish
+• Transferred funds from Regions Bank to Truist.
+Set-up and operations account and a capital account.
+Plans are still to establish a “rainy day” emergency fund later this year.

 May: